Definition and Usage

 When the author wants to clarify the full form of an abbreviation, the

-attribute can be used to provide that information.
+<abbr>tag with thetitleattribute can be used to provide that information.
 This offers an alternative to including the full term in parentheses inline. - For abbreviations unfamiliar to readers:

 If the document includes abbreviations that may not be familiar to the reader, it is recommended to either use the

-attribute when the term is first introduced, or to include the full form directly in the text. - Semantically annotated abbreviations:
+<abbr>tag with atitleattribute when the term is first introduced, or to include the full form directly in the text. - Semantically annotated abbreviations:

 If an abbreviation needs to be semantically identified — for example, for applying specific styles via a stylesheet — the

-tag can be used without thetitle
+<abbr>tag can be used without thetitleattribute.

 Browser compatibility

-Tag |
+| Tag |

 Desktop Chrome